EpiModel/ARTnet/README.md

 ## ARTnet: Model Parameterization with the ARTnet Study Data

 ARTnet is an anonymous cross-sectional web-based survey conducted from 2017 to 2019 of HIV-related risk behaviors, testing, and use of prevention services among men who have sex with men (MSM) in the United States.
 It recruited MSM who have completed the American Men’s Internet Survey (AMIS) study, and therefore, the dataset contains variables merged from that study as well.
 Full access to the dataset from ARTnet will allow the researchers to conduct analyses and disseminate results using the data.

 For further details on the ARTnet Study, you can read the descriptive paper ["Egocentric Sexual Networks of Men Who Have Sex with Men in the United States: Results from the ARTnet Study"](https://www.sciencedirect.com/science/article/pii/S1755436519301409?via%3Dihub) by Weiss et al. in _Epidemics._ See the **ARTnet Scientific Publications** section below for further details.

 ### Data Use Agreement

 Access to the data requires a Memorandum of Understanding (MOU) that outlines the personnel analyzing the data and purposes of the data analyses.
 This dataset may not be shared without the consent of the ARTnet Study PI (Samuel Jenness, Emory University) as outlined in an MOU.
 Please contact the PI by email (mailto:samuel.m.jenness@emory.edu) to request access.
 A template MOU will be sent; after review access to the ARTnet dataset will be provided via Github.

 ### ARTnetData Dependency

 The ARTnet package depends on the [ARTnetData package](https://github.com/EpiModel/ARTnetData), which contains the limited use public dataset.
-Because of the restrictions of the dataset, the ARTnetData package must be installed separately, before installing the ARTnet package, using the following directions.
+Because of the restrictions of the dataset, the ARTnetData package must be installed separately, to fully utilize the ARTnet package, using the following directions.

+A set of pre-built analyses are available within the package as well to experiment before gaining access to the full data-set.
+See below.

 #### Installation

 The suggested method for accessing the dataset is to directly install the `ARTnetData` package in R, using the `remotes` package.
 First, because this repository is private, installing this package requires a [Github Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 You can use the `usethis` package to create a new PAT for use in R, like this: